t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 * Hadoop User and Group
-  The environment generally runs well as a single user, but for an actual distributed cluster create a hadoop user and group with a consistent UID and GID across systems.
+  The environment generally runs well as a single user, but for an actual distributed cluster it may make more sense to create a hadoop user and group with a consistent UID and GID across systems.
    ```
    $ UID=xxx; GID=yyy
    $ groupadd -g $GID hadoop